Tomas-P/Luciferase-pipeline/README.md

 ### On Windows
 * Download the `install-luc-win64.ps1` script
 * Change the powershell execution policy to allow running scripts, e.g. by running `Set-ExecutionPolicy Bypass` in powershell
-* Run `'install-luc-win64.ps1` in PowerShell, e.g. by
+* Run `'install-luc-win64.ps1` in PowerShell, e.g. by opening PowerShell and typing .\install-luc-win64.ps1
 * Answer the prompts (one of the steps requires administrator privledges)

 ## How to Run